WissenIstNacht/vsc-recently-opened-cleaner/README.md

 Currently, the extension comes with one command: `Clean Recently Opened List`.
 This command allows you to remove all the entries from the list that do not point to a valid path in one go.

+Additionally, the the extension can run this command automatically once vs code is done starting up.
+The command will run without user interaction, except to report success or failure.
+This behaviour is turned off by default and can be activated in the settings.

 ## Bugs & Wishes

 ### Feature Requests